breadboard-ai/breadboard/recipes/tools/openapi/README.md

 - url - The url to the OpenAPI spec (JSON only for now)

+### Outputs

+- board - The generated board that has a list of boards.

 ## Compiling the recipe

 `breadboard make recipes/tools/openapi/index.js >  recipes/tools/openapi/index.json`